skinnylatte/pop21/content/about.md

 I am no longer on [Twitter](https://twitter.com/skinnylatte).
 And you shouldn't, too.
 I am on [Mastodon](https://hachyderm.io/@skinnylatte), and I am here, in plain text, like it's 2003 all over again.

 I am also on [Pixelfed](https://photos.cookiefan.club/i/web/profile/511405918373056513), which is an ethical alternative to Instagram, that I self-host; and I am also posting regularly to my [photography and music microblog over there](https://micro.popagandhi.com).
 If you want to read more about what I do creatively, [have a look](https://popagandhi.com/posts/2023-01-feeding-my-soul/).
+(I also have a [different about page here](https://micro.popagandhi.com/about/) that speaks a bit more to my creative work.)